 But Wait!
 There’s More

-From the Mountain Post and Widefield to Palmer Lake, there are many more group runs and running clubs all around Colorado Springs.
+From the Incline to the Mountain Post and Widefield to Palmer Lake, there are many more group runs and running clubs all around Colorado Springs.
 Check out this list on the Pikes Peak Road Runners website.